dnasdw/gust_tools/README.md

 **IMPORTANT: YOU SHOULD BACK UP ALL GAME ARCHIVES AND FOLDERS BEFORE RUNNING THE UNPACKER**

-Most Gust game excutables are designed to use either packed assets, if a `.pak` archive is present, or the extracted assets, if a matching directory bearing the same name as the `.pak` is found.
+Most Gust game executables are designed to use either packed assets, if a `.pak` archive is present, or the extracted assets, if a matching directory bearing the same name as the `.pak` is found.
 For that to work, you must however make sure that the `.pak` is not seen, as it has precedence over the directory.